 - There are encounters, of course.
 The creatures you meet will be tests.
 You never come out the same person you were when you went in.
-(See What Is Mythic Structure, in which the forest is an important setting.)
+(See The Three Types Of Modern Myth, in which the forest is an important setting.)

-- The history of the British wildwood: Arrived at the end of the last Ice Age (c 11000 BC), existed until it was cleared by humans as agriculture reached Britain.
-By 2000 BC there were big open spaces i.
+- The history of the British wildwood: Arrived at the end of the last Ice Age (c.
+11000 BC), existed until it was cleared by humans as agriculture reached Britain.
+By 2000 BC there were big open spaces.
 By 500 BC half the wildwood had gone.
 Therefore, the wildwood had already gone by the time history began being recorded.
 So the death of the wildwood precedes history.

 - The wildwood is a great setting for stories about orphans, which seem to be a necessity for children — a developmental stage in which we realise that we are in fact separate entities from our family.

 - The forest is a metaphorical setting.
-It’s not a specific location, only a ‘vivid referant’ — ‘a tree line imprinted onto the imagination’.
+It’s not a specific location, only a ‘vivid referent’ — ‘a tree line imprinted onto the imagination’.